 HASANZ member associations check the competence of the individual, and HASANZ checks the systems used by the member associations to do so.

-The HASANZ Leadership Team, including representatives of all of our member associations, has jointly agreed a common framework for registration standards.
+The HASANZ Governance Group, including representatives of all of our member associations, has jointly agreed a common framework for registration standards.
 However, the diversity of professions means we can’t have a “one size fits all” approach to measuring competence.
-Within the common framework, each Full Member association is determining a set of registration standards that specifies the particular level of qualifications, experience, continuing professional development, ethics, good character and insurance that is required for an individual member of their association to list on the HASANZ Register.
-These are jointly reviewed and approved by the HASANZ Leadership Team.
+Within the common framework, each Full Member association has determined a set of registration standards that specifies the particular level of qualifications, experience, continuing professional development, ethics, good character and insurance that is required for an individual member of their association to list on the HASANZ Register.
+These are jointly reviewed and approved by the HASANZ Governance Group.